 Best budget hi-fi speakers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best budget hi-fi speakers you can buy in 2019.

-We've trawled through our reviews – new and old – to present the best budget pairs of speakers you can buy for under £500 - including standmounts, floorstanders and desktop speakers.
+We've trawled through our reviews – new and old - to present the best budget hi-fi speakers you can buy.